-- 9.5 ROAD OR TRAFFIC IMPROVEMENT REQUIREMENTS [RESERVED]

-- 9.6 DEMOLITION ACTIVITIES [RESERVED]

-- 9.7 GRADING SPOILS

-All spoils shall be removed in accordance with the approved grading permit and/or building permit.
+- 9.5 ROAD OR TRAFFIC IMPROVEMENT REQUIREMENTS [RESERVED] - 9.6 DEMOLITION ACTIVITIES [RESERVED] - 9.7 GRADING SPOILS All spoils shall be removed in accordance with the approved grading permit and/or building permit. - 9.8 MITIGATION MEASURES APPLICABLE PRIOR TO ISSUANCE OF A FINAL CERTIFICATE OF OCCUPANCY [RESERVED]

+a.
+MM NOI-1: See Condition of Approval #4.19(a)

+9.9 OTHER CONDITIONS APPLICABLE PRIOR TO ISSUANCE OF A FINAL CERTIFICATE OF OCCUPANCY
-- 9.8 MITIGATION MEASURES APPLICABLE PRIOR TO ISSUANCE OF A FINAL CERTIFICATE OF OCCUPANCY - a.
-MM NOI-1: See Condition of Approval #4.19(a) - 9.9 OTHER CONDITIONS APPLICABLE PRIOR TO ISSUANCE OF A FINAL CERTIFICATE OF OCCUPANCY - a.
-Demonstration that the access drive has been installed per plan and that the traffic control features specified in the Project's Emergency Ingress/Egress Plan are installed and functioning correctly to provide adequate emergency access in accordance with the Exception to the Napa County Road and Street Standards.

-- b.
-The applicant/Permittee shall verify prior to issuance of a certificate of occupancy, that water storage capacity sufficient to meet the maximum monthly storage requirements exists on-site (1.26 acre-feet), in addition to any storage required for fire safety, as detailed in the water balance information provided in the revised "Tier 1 Water Use Calculations" prepared by RSA+ August 30, 2017.
+- a.
+All required meters shall be installed and all groundwater usage monitoring required in COA 4.20(a) and 6.15(a) shall commence prior to final occupancy. - b.
+Demonstration that the access drive has been installed per plan and that the traffic control features specified in the Project's Emergency Ingress/Egress Plan are installed and functioning correctly to provide adequate emergency access in accordance with the Exception to the Napa County Road and Street Standards. - bc.
+The applicant/Permittee shall verify prior to issuance of a certificate of occupancy, that water storage capacity sufficient to meet the maximum monthly storage requirements exists on-site (1.26 acre-feet), in addition to any storage required for fire safety, as detailed in the water balance information provided in the revised "Tier 1 Water Use Calculations"

+prepared by RSA+ August 30, 2017.
 The "Tier 1 Water Use Calculations" are also appended the Peer Review Response dated October 19, 2017 prepared by Richard C.Slade & Associates LLC.
-Also see COA#4.18(d). - c.
+Also see COA#4.18(d).

+ed.
 The Operations and Maintenance Agreement for post construction Stormwater facilities must be legally recorded, and the site shall be completely stabilized from erosion and sedimentation to the satisfaction of the County Engineer prior to Final Occupancy.
 Also see COA#4.18(a).